-Insure.com, in the fall of 2022, surveyed more than 1,500 people about insurance and gathered and analyzed the companies’ rate data, AM Best grades and National Association of Insurance Commissioners (NAIC) complaint scores to select the nation’s best insurance companies.
+In the fall of 2022, Insure.com surveyed over 1,500 people about insurance and gathered and analyzed the companies’ rate data, AM Best grades and National Association of Insurance Commissioners (NAIC) complaint scores to select the nation’s best auto insurance companies.

-Insure.com, which is CarInsurance.com’s sister site, provided the survey results and CarInsurance.com editors weighed in on the results, which are below.
+Insure.com, which is CarInsurance.com’s sister site, provided the survey results, and CarInsurance.com editors weighed in on the results below.

-USAA is excluded because it only provides services to members of the military community.
+USAA is excluded because it only provides services to military community members.
 Liberty Mutual and Safeco were omitted because they don’t offer policy pricing information, which was part of the overall score.
 Some other familiar names also didn’t make the cut because those companies didn’t generate enough survey responses.

-Here are the top 10 auto insurance companies for 2023.
+Here are the top 10 best car insurance companies for 2023: